limbo018/limbo018.github.io/_pages/about.md

   - /about.html
 ---

-Yibo Lin is now a postdoctoral researcher in the Electrical and Computer Engineering Department of the University of Texas at Austin.
+I am now a postdoctoral researcher in the Electrical and Computer Engineering Department of the University of Texas at Austin.
-Dr. Lin received the Ph.D. degree in Electrical and Computer Engineering from the University of Texas at Austin advised by Prof. [David Z. Pan](http://www.ece.utexas.edu/~dpan/).
+I received the Ph.D. degree in Electrical and Computer Engineering from the University of Texas at Austin advised by Prof. [David Z. Pan](http://www.ece.utexas.edu/~dpan/).
-Previously, he received the B.S. in Microelectronics, Shanghai Jiaotong University in 2013.
+Previously, I received the B.S. in Microelectronics, Shanghai Jiaotong University in 2013.
-His research interests include physical design, machine learning applications, emerging technology in VLSI CAD, and hardware security.
+My research interests include physical design, machine learning applications, emerging technology in VLSI CAD, and hardware security.

-Dr. Lin is a recipient of
+I am a recipient of
-the Best Paper Award at Integration, the VLSI Journal 2018, Franco Cerrina Memorial Best Student Paper Award at SPIE Advanced Lithography Conference 2016, and the University Continuing Fellowship at the University of Texas at Austin in 2017.
+the Best Paper Awards at DAC 2019, Integration, the VLSI Journal 2018, and SPIE Advanced Lithography Conference 2016.

-He has interned at Toshiba, IMEC, Cadence, and Oracle.
+I will join *Center for Energy-Efficient Computing and Applications (CECA)* at **Peking University** in July as an assistant professor.

-He will join *Center for Energy-Efficient Computing and Applications (CECA)* at **Peking University** in July as an assistant professor.
+I am always looking for motivated undergraduate and graduate students with background in computer science, microelectronics, electronic engineering, or mathematics, working on research fields of 1) machine learning assisted design automation; 2) GPU/FPGA acceleration for CAD.

 News
 ======